Racopokemon/ImageSort/README.md

 * **Change the number of ticks and categories here!**
   * store the numbers in the preferences!
 * ~~also show .raw formats in the launcher~~
-* For "other" files, maybe show all of them in the launcher?
-You always wonder what these are!
+* ~~For "other" files, maybe show all of them in the launcher?
+You always wonder what these are!~~
+  * They are shown, and also their extensions, this clarifies a lots of things actually.
 * maybe also show other images (?) here
+  * heic, tga, webp are candidates
+* maybe also show other, not supported video formats here
+  * mov, (avi), some occured already
 * context menu (please!)
   * **Open in system explorer!**
   * **move 1 folder up**